Cris415/infinitePX/README.md

 **Deployment**

-* Heroku to deliver infinitePx
+* Heroku to deliver InfinitePx
 * AWS to store uploaded photos